17

 – fixer1234

-Sep 9, 2016 at 21:06
+Commented Sep 9, 2016 at 21:06

 • It seems like a real mess, alright.
 From what I can gather, Oracle are mostly responsible for driving the developer community out of OpenOffice (causing them to start LibreOffice) when they realised that they couldn’t make money from the project (after buying Sun).
 Apparently, IBM threw some more oil on the fire.
 It’s a pity because OpenOffice is a good name with decent brand recognition.
-More recent discussion: lwn.net/Articles/699047 news.ycombinator.com/item?id=12411747 news.ycombinator.com/item?id=12456071 Sep 9, 2016 at 21:16
+More recent discussion: lwn.net/Articles/699047 news.ycombinator.com/item?id=12411747 news.ycombinator.com/item?id=12456071 Commented Sep 9, 2016 at 21:16

 • 1

 @AnthonyGeoghegan Thanks for the article.
 I watched some of the AOO / LO mess from the sidelines.
 The level of maturity was like watching egocentric small children bickering.
 Recently, I considered contributing to LibreOffice.
 But before I did, I performed some research to see if they had evolved into respectful adults.
 Unfortunately, the maturity of several of their key players (including a board member) had further regressed.
 Kindness & respect were absent.
 No one in the project was willing to stand up to them.
 I elected to not contribute and can no longer recommend LibreOffice.
-Sep 9, 2016 at 23:26
+Commented Sep 9, 2016 at 23:26

 • @RockPaperLizard I suppose that's people for you.
 You get similar unsavoury behaviour in many organisational splits; it's particularly bad for political and religious organisations whose members were previously united through an over-arching ideology that trumped any lesser disagreements.
 In this case, MS Office is the clear winner which is dis-spiriting.
 Personally, I've moved to using Vim, Markdown and Pandoc for documents and Gnumeric for spreadsheets but it'd be nice to be able to make a clear FOSS recommendation for less-technical friends and family who are using MS Office.
-Sep 10, 2016 at 0:21
+Commented Sep 10, 2016 at 0:21

 • 1

 @AnthonyGeoghegan Great analysis.
 I agree, it would be nice to have a clear FOSS recommendation for an office suite.
 One thing I've learned is that most people really only use 1 or 2 applications from within a suite, so recommending standalone FOSS applications that are not part of a suite is very much appreciated by those with less technical experience.
-Sep 10, 2016 at 1:06
+Commented Sep 10, 2016 at 1:06

 • @RockPaperLizard, I was really impressed with the Calligra office suite's UI (that project is part of KDE).
 It just seems like a well-thought-out, intuitive design.
 The software's operation isn't quite ready for prime time in some places, though.